oaklandrobotics/docs/src/projects/igvc-2026/software/contributing/git-workflow.md

 ## Background

-We follow a specific workflow[Definition](#definitions) to keep our projects organized and structured.
+We follow a specific workflow([Definition](#definitions)) to keep our projects organized and structured.
 This structure makes it simpler for members to contribute as well as for leaders to manage those contibutions.

 ---